Shopify/theme-check/docs/checks/missing_template.md

 ## Check Details

-This check is aimed at eliminating ...
+This check is aimed at preventing liquid rendering errors.

 :-1: Example of **incorrect** code for this check: